upgini/upgini/README.md

 enriched_test_features = enricher.transform(test_x)
 enriched_test_features.head()
 ```
-### 4. 📈 Evaluate feature importances (SHAP values) from the search result
+### 5. 📈 Evaluate feature importances (SHAP values) from the search result

 `FeaturesEnricher` class has two properties for feature importances, which will be filled after fit - `feature_names_` and `feature_importances_`:
 - `feature_names_` -  feature names from the search result, and if parameter `keep_input=True` was used, initial columns from search dataset as well
 - `feature_importances_` - SHAP values for features from the search result, same order as in `feature_names_`

-And also has method `get_features_info()` which will return pandas dataframe with features and full statistics after fit, including SHAP values and match rates:
+Method `get_features_info()` returns pandas dataframe with features and full statistics after fit, including SHAP values and match rates:
 ```python
 enricher.get_features_info()
 ```

-You can get more details about `FeaturesEnricher` at runtime using docstrings, for example, via `help(FeaturesEnricher)` or `help(FeaturesEnricher.fit)`.
+Get more details about `FeaturesEnricher` at runtime using docstrings via `help(FeaturesEnricher)` or `help(FeaturesEnricher.fit)`.

+## 💻 How it works?

 ### 🧹 Search dataset validation
 We validate and clean search initialization dataset under the hood:

-✂️ Check you *search keys* columns format
+ - сheck you **search keys** columns format;
-✂️ Check zero variance for label column
+ - check zero variance for label column;
-✂️ Check dataset for full row duplicates.
-If we find any, we remove duplicated rows and make a note on share of row duplicates
+ - check dataset for full row duplicates.
+If we find any, we remove duplicated rows and make a note on share of row duplicates;
-✂️ Check inconsistent labels  - rows with the same features and keys but different labels, we remove them and make a note on share of row duplicates
+ - check inconsistent labels  - rows with the same features and keys but different labels, we remove them and make a note on share of row duplicates;
-✂️ Remove columns with zero variance  - we treat any non *search key* column in search dataset as a feature, so columns with zero variance will be removed
+ -  remove columns with zero variance  - we treat any non **search key** column in search dataset as a feature, so columns with zero variance will be removed

 ### ❔ Supervised ML tasks detection
 We detect ML task under the hood based on label column values.
 Currently we support: